H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

 Time saved: ~40 seconds per query by eliminating the redundant llm22-proxy call.

 **Phase 3.75 → Phase 3.5 merge status: CONFIRMED COMPLETE.
-No regression observed during March 22–25 sprint end-to-end testing.** All test responses during the sprint produced correct merged single-pass output with no evidence of broken synthesis flow, missing persona wrapping, or double-synthesis artifacts.
+No regression observed during March 22–25 sprint end-to-end testing.** ★ Re-confirmed in March 28 96/96 Up count — `jarvis-lm-synthesizer:8001` ★ Up.

 **Phase 3.5 is the sole owner of LM Synthesizer invocation.** `judge_pipeline.py` must not call the LM Synthesizer.
-The duplicate call that previously existed in `judge_pipeline.py` has been removed (March 22, 2026, confirmed in session notes).
-Calling the synthesizer from the judge coordinator would produce a second synthesis pass that is unreviewed by the judge pipeline and inconsistent with the pipeline's intended single-pass architecture.
+The duplicate call that previously existed in `judge_pipeline.py` has been removed (March 22, 2026). ★ All Phase 3.5 LM Synthesizer invocations and associated BBB decisions are now durably logged at `jarvis-memory:8056` (secured March 28).

 **Verification:**